unional/typescript-blackbook/github-page/docs/README.md

 # Welcome

-Welcome to TypeScript Guidelines
+Welcome to TypeScript Blackbook

-This guideline focus on *how to get the most out of TypeScript with minimal effort*.
+This book focus on *how to get the most out of TypeScript with minimal effort*.

 To achieve that goal,
 following some coding styles is a good place to start.